How to manage complex hybrid infrastructures

 Think of going hybrid as removing all your data, service, platform, and digital application “eggs” from one basket and distributing them.
 That single basket can be useful.
 But you lose functionality, scalability, and time to market with something so limited and rigid.

 Typically, only the owning organization can access the data and hardware.
-But centers are expensive to install, difficult to scale, and eventually need refreshes due to aging architectures.
+However, centers are expensive to install, difficult to scale, and eventually need refreshes due to aging architectures.

 But you generally lose out on additional security and a lack of specialized access features.

-There are pros and cons to each platform.
-This is why complex hybrid infrastructures — which combine the benefits of each platform while mitigating each downside — have become the solution of choice for smart and flexible IT environments.
+Each platform has pros and cons.
+This is why complex hybrid infrastructures—which combine the benefits of each platform while mitigating each downside—have become the solution of choice for smart and flexible IT environments.

 Benefits of complex hybrid infrastructures